 AI Magazine helps AAAI members stay abreast of significant new research and literature across the entire field of artificial intelligence.
 This quarterly publication features timely feature-length articles, consistently crafted to be clear enough to permit specialists to review work outside their particular area of expertise.

-AI Magazine is an official publication of the Association for the Advancement of Artificial Intelligence (AAAI).
+AI Magazine is an artificial intelligence magazine by the Association for the Advancement of Artificial Intelligence (AAAI).
 It is published four times each year in fall, winter, spring, and summer issues, and is sent to all members of the Association and subscribed to by most research libraries.
-Back issues are available on-line (issues less than 18 months old are only available to AAAI members).
+Back issues are available online (issues less than 18 months old are only available to AAAI members).

 To reach a broad readership and ensure high standards of accuracy, quality, and consistency, every article accepted for publication in AI Magazine is professionally copyedited, and all figures and tables are rendered by a professional graphic artist.
 Articles are edited for format; organization; correct spelling, grammar, and punctuation; textual clarity; appropriate use of figures and tables; and correct use of abbreviations, acronyms, and symbols.
 References are reviewed for appropriate format and completeness.
-All articles will appear in a style and manner and format as appears to us best suited for the magazine.
+All articles will appear in a style and format that appears to us to be best suited for the magazine.

-AAAI requires transfer of copyright to all material published in the magazine.
+AAAI requires the transfer of copyright to all material published in the magazine.
 Permission to republish material published in AI Magazine is required.
-Authors are granted back specific rights, which are specified in the AAAI Copyright Form.
+Authors are granted back specific rights specified in the AAAI Copyright Form.

 Privacy, Publication, Ethics and Malpractice, Publication Policy

 Document Object Identifiers (DOIs)